FBalzerMPE/imprs_sports_week/README.md

 # Inter-institute Sports Week Garching 2024

-Presenting the web page for all information concerning the inter-institute sports week.
+Presenting the web page for all information concerning the inter-institute sports weeks held in Garching.

-This repo also contains a few tools to analyze the survey results, compose teams and subteams, and schedule matches.
+This repo also contains a few tools to analyze the survey results, to compose teams and subteams, and to schedule matches.

 Allows to create some plots and somewhat balanced teams based on a random way of finding them that is good enough for our purposes, albeit I admit it isn't really optimized.